O-Malley-Lab/LCMSMS_data_analysis_workflow/README.md

 Script 1 is a Python script that automates MZmine3 preprocessing of LC-MS/MS data.
 It creates metadata files, modifies XML parameters (based on your manually curated parameters template file), executes MZmine3 via command line, and prepares inputs to MetaboAnalyst, GNPS, and SIRIUS analysis.
 The script also handles FTP upload of processed data to GNPS servers.

 ### Script_2_MetaboAnalyst_multi-job_workflow.r
 Script 2 is an R script that performs statistical analysis of metabolomics data using MetaboAnalystR.
-Features include data normalization, fold-change analysis, t-tests, and principal component analysis (PCA).
+The script performs data normalization, fold-change analysis, t-tests, and principal component analysis (PCA).
 The script generates visualizations and statistical outputs for metabolite abundance comparisons.

 ### Script_3_Cytoscape_networking_multi-job_workflow.py
 Script 3 is a Python script that formats and filters molecular networks in Cytoscape (Shannon et al. 2003).
 It processes GNPS networking results, incorporates MetaboAnalyst statistical data, and applies custom visual styles.
 The script includes filtering options to highlight metabolites of interest and generates detailed node attribute tables.